Table Of Contents

 The Big 4 Accounting Firms were once part of a group called the Big Eight, which operated mainly in the US and UK.
 In the late 1980s and 1990s, several firms merged to strengthen their global presence.

-1) 1987: Peat Marwick merged with Klynveld Main Goerdeler (KMG) - KPMG
+1) 1987: Peat Marwick merged with Klynveld Main Goerdeler (KMG) to form KPMG

-3) 1989: Deloitte Haskins & Sells merged with Touche Ross - Deloitte
+3) 1989: Deloitte Haskins & Sells merged with Touche Ross to form Deloitte

-4) 1998: Price Waterhouse merged with Coopers & Lybrand - PwC
+4) 1998: Price Waterhouse merged with Coopers & Lybrand to form PwC

 What Services do the Big Four Accounting Companies Provide?

-The Big 4 Accounting Firms offer many services to help businesses manage their money, follow rules and grow.
+The Big 4 Accounting Firms offer many services to help businesses manage their money, follow rules, and grow.
 While they are well known for checking company accounts, they now also support organisations in many other areas.
+The key services provided by these firms include:

-1) Audit and Financial Review: They check the company’s financial statements to make sure everything is correct and honest.
-This helps build trust with shareholders, banks and the public.
+1) Audit and Financial Review: These firms help check the company’s financial statements to make sure everything is correct and honest.
+This helps build trust with shareholders, banks, and the public.

 2) Tax Support: They help businesses and individuals prepare taxes, follow tax laws and plan their taxes in a smart and legal way.

-4) Risk Support: They help organisations identify problems, avoid fraud, manage risks and follow important rules.
+4) Risk Management and Compliance: They help organisations identify problems, avoid fraud, manage risks, and follow important rules.

-5) Technology Support: They assist companies in using modern technology, improving systems, protecting data and using digital tools to work faster and smarter.
+5) Technology and Digital Transformation: They assist companies in using modern technology, improving systems, protecting data, and using digital tools to work faster and smarter.

 6) Financial Deals and Planning: They support companies when they buy or sell businesses, need valuation help or require financial planning and restructuring.